CharlesHenryVIII/TooSquared/README.md

  * Block wireframe on target
  * Block place and removal
  * Operator overloads on WorldPos and ChunkPos
+ * Move main loops into a single loop that switches on chunk state?

  Upload chunk position